Kitazuka/SheepFish_test/README.md

 # SheepFish test task

-API service for cinema management written on DRF
+API service for convert checks to pdf and print them on printer

 ## How to run
 1. Run this commands